Skip to content

 This is some of the most powerful work we do in coaching because it moves behind helping clients simply understand or explain the problems they are facing and into the psychological work of altering the subconscious operating system that is holding them back.

-3. Compassion for self and others
+3 Compassion for self and others Dissolve the emotional charge around the pattern

 The first step is to name the pattern.
 There is no need for this to be perfect or right; it is enough to simply put a label on the belief that feels right to you.

-Compassion for self and others
+Step 3: Compassion for Self and Others

 The third piece is to hold compassion for yourself and for those from whom you learned the pattern.
 It may be in steps 1–2 above that some anger came up, and that is totally welcome…even important.
 But this part is about compassion.
 You picked up this pattern because you did not know any better and you wanted to survive.
 And so did the person from whom you learned the pattern.